kevinorjohn/dotfiles/README.md

 Environment Setting
 ===================

-This script helps you efficently set up Vim configuration, Bash environmnet and Input configuration on Unix-like system.
+This script helps you efficently set up Vim configuration, Bash environment and Input configuration on Unix-like system.

 Usage